List of towns and cities in England by historical population: Iron Age

 The first settlements that can genuinely be considered urban appear in the 1st century BC, and are known to archaeologists as oppida.
 Generally these oppida became the main urban centres of the various tribal divisions used under the Romans.
-Certain examples include Colchester, St Albans, Silchester, Winchester, and Canterbury, however there may have been many others, such as Dorchester.
+Certain examples include Colchester, Leicester, St Albans, Silchester, Winchester, and Canterbury, however there may have been many others, such as Dorchester.
 Their distribution is limited to the south of the country.
 Estimating the populations of these oppida is fraught with difficulty by the nature of the evidence, and as such no precise hierarchy has yet been established; however it is generally agreed that by the time of the Roman conquest Colchester was probably the largest, perhaps followed by Silchester.

 Roman period

 When the Romans invaded in AD 43, their key strategic target was the oppidum at Colchester, the capital of the powerful Catuvellauni.
 Many of the oppida in the south were simply converted over time into Roman towns.
 However, the Romans were the first to establish urban settlements outside the southeast.
 How deliberate this process was is open to debate: many towns grew up of their own accord around major army forts, such as at Caerleon or Exeter; these were known as vici.
-London is something of an exception; it seems to have developed out of a trading colony, and eventually came to eclipse even Colchester in terms of population and importance thanks to its command of the Thames commercial axis.
+Londinium (London) is something of an exception; it seems to have developed out of a trading colony, and eventually came to eclipse even Colchester in terms of population and importance thanks to its command of the Thames commercial axis.
 There was no significant Iron Age oppidum in this area.
 It is again difficult to establish a hierarchy, as direct population records are lacking for this period.
 The largest city however at least by the second century was London, perhaps followed by Winchester, York and Lincoln.